AICAN-Research/FAST-Pathology/README.md

 Demos
 -----------------------------------
 Very simple demonstrations of the platforms can be found on [Youtube](https://www.youtube.com/channel/UC4GM2KW54-vEZ0M1kH5-oig).
-Tutorials and more in-depth demonstrations will be added in the future.
+More in-depth demonstrations will be added in the future.
+However, some wikis and tutorials can be found in the [wiki](https://github.com/SINTEFMedtek/FAST-Pathology/wiki).
+More information can be found from the **pages** section on the right in the wiki home.

 Development setup
 -----------------------------------